-The recording industry has an active criminal anti-piracy campaign in Chile, but reports disappointing results in 2011.
+The recording industry has an active criminal anti-piracy campaign in Chile, but reports disappointing results in 2012.
 The recording industry's anti-piracy group (IFPI Chile) assisted the police last year and reports that hard goods raids continue to be focused in Santiago and Valparaiso.
 Most of these raids are requested by the industry rather than being initiated by the local authorities.
 Flea markets such as Bio-Bio in the outskirts of Santiago are still plagued with pirate product.
 The police are taking a small number of ex officio actions in cases of street piracy and some laboratories.
 Customs also works on its own but eventually requests a complaint from the right holders.
-The recording industry reports that 133 raids on physical piracy were carried out during 2011 (44 less than the previous year), and 317,661 pirate copies along with 217 CD/DVD burners were seized in the operations (1,793 less than the previous year).
 However, police operations rarely result in the arrest of responsible individuals and almost never in effective prosecutions.
-Thirteen individuals were convicted on music piracy cases.
-These figures reflect a combination of factors, including the weak attention of Chilean authorities to cases of piracy and the massive migration of music pirate activities to the Internet.
+This pattern reflects a combination of factors, including the weak attention of Chilean authorities to cases of piracy and the massive migration of music pirate activities to the Internet.
 Therefore, less and less burned music CD-Rs are found on streets, replaced by more and more DVD-Rs containing movies and games.

 Internet piracy and cybercrime cases: Chile's Judicial Police created a specialized, dedicated force to investigate Internet crimes.
 The Cyber Crime Brigade has been active and helpful on many Internet anti-piracy actions, but obtaining follow-through by prosecutors remains difficult.
-During 2011, through the efforts of IFPI Chile, a total of 136,146 infringing cyberlocker links, 8,335 P2P links and 1,252 forum posts were removed.
 As with physical piracy, the industry hopes to continue fighting piracy through local teams.
 The Specialized Prosecutor's Office continues to show very little interest in prosecuting the social site Chilecomparte for its dedicated pirate music and video components, despite the fact that Chilecomparte is the biggest local online source for unauthorized distribution of pirate music.

-The entertainment software industry indicates that www.h2zone.cl, which is hosted in Chile, is a leading purveyor of circumvention devices, such as game copiers and mod chips.
+The entertainment software industry indicates that www.h2zone.cl, which is hosted and operated in Chile, continues in 2012 to be a leading purveyor of circumvention devices, such as game copiers and mod chips.
 Because Chile lacks adequate legal protection for TPMs, remedies against such distributors are unavailable.
-Unfortunately, the easy availability of circumvention devices serves as a catalyst for further online piracy, as such devices are needed for games illegally downloaded from the internet to play on a game console.
+Unfortunately, the easy availability of circumvention devices serves as a catalyst for further online piracy, as such devices are needed for games illegally downloaded from the Internet to play on a game console.

-ISP cooperation: With respect to online hosted infringing content, the recording industry reports that the voluntary notice procedures implemented in the recent copyright law amendments are working adequately to foster cooperation between rights holders and ISPs in cases where content is hosted on the ISP's server.
-IFPI Chile reports that ISPs are not cooperating in forwarding notices to their subscribers, as mandated by the new Intellectual Property Law.
+ISP cooperation: With respect to online hosted infringing content, the recording industry reports that the voluntary notice procedures implemented in the 2010 copyright law amendments help to foster cooperation between rights holders and ISPs in cases where content is hosted on the ISP's server.
+However, ISPs are not cooperating in forwarding notices to their subscribers, as mandated by the new Intellectual Property Law.
 IFPI Chile is conducting consultations with major ISPs in the country and official authorities to explore a solution to the lack of action from ISP's.
 In the meantime, rampant Internet piracy goes unaddressed, especially among users of P2P networks.